Lilian-Chinelo/Lilian-Chinelo/README.md

 ![avatercropped](https://user-images.githubusercontent.com/73794416/134772232-bcb395c7-55e4-4ace-be31-8de5a9f493b2.jpeg)

 - 👋 Hi, I’m Lilian, a Full-Stack Developer passionate about solving real life problems with code.
 My background is in food security and Agriculture (I know right?), but my love for Tech and building meaningful life-changing projects overtook me (the heart wants what it wants 🥰🥰).
+I currently work as a Software Engineer with a global company with great company culture and I love it.

 - 👀 I’m interested in using data for good by building front-end and back-end projects that meet the daily needs of users.
 - 🌱 I’m currently learning C# and Redux and taking part in the 100 Days of Python Challenge💪.
-- 💞️ I’m looking to collaborate on open source projects.
+- 💞️ I’m looking to collaborate on open source projects, network with likeminds and ultimately form meaningful friendships.

 <h3>🛠 Tech Stack</h3>